 8 Amazing Tips to Get Relief from Joint Pain this Winter

-As winter sets in the city, people with arthritis are bracing themselves for joint pain.
-The sad fact is, those with arthritis experience worsening of symptoms with changing weather conditions.
+Joints are the parts of your body where your bones meet.
+Joints allow the bones of your skeleton to move.
+Joints include shoulders, hips, elbows, knees, As winter sets in the city, people with arthritis are bracing themselves for joint pain.
+The sad fact is, those with arthritis experience a worsening of symptoms with changing weather conditions.

 A section of the scientific community believes that pain in winter is often linked to barometric pressure.
 Barometric pressure is the pressure exerted by the weight of the atmosphere.
 In winter, there is a reduction in the pressure exerted by the air around us.
 This drop in pressure can cause the tissues around the joints to swell and put pressure on nerves that control pain signals.

-Maintain a balanced diet: Oranges, cabbage, spinach and tomatoes are super foods when it comes to getting relief from pain in the joints.
-Including sulphur rich foods in your diet will also go a long way in reducing joint pain, including knee pain.
+Maintain a balanced diet: Oranges, cabbage, spinach, and tomatoes are superfoods when it comes to getting relief from pain in the joints.
+Including sulfur-rich foods in your diet will also go a long way in reducing joint pain, including knee pain.